Medamine-Bahassou/Oracle-Admin-Pro/README.md

 2. Create a new branch for your feature or bug fix.
 3. Commit your changes with clear and descriptive messages.
 4. Submit a pull request to the main repository.

-## License

-This project is licensed under the [Specify your license here].